 Those ideas are certainly on the nose.
 Maybe your competition is already doing something for your industry or product’s national day, and you want to one-up them.
 This is where you can insert some creativity and fun to create a unique experience that goes beyond just handing out a few free products.
 For instance, it would be obvious for Dunkin’, the well-known coffee and donut franchise, to give away free donuts on National Donut Day, so what do they do instead?
 In 2016, Dunkin’ used Snapchat and Facebook Live to host several events leading up to the big day.
 On June 1, they hosted donut design and frosting lessons with their culinary team and a Q&A session with their director of R&D. On June 2, their brand manager live-streamed himself making donuts from mixing to glazing.
 Then on June 3, they released Dunkin’ branded geofilters on Snapchat that you could only access at one of their stores, not only getting people to order but encouraging them to share their experience with their audience, driving up interest.

 Where did national days come from?

-There was no official inauguration of the national day calendar that exists online today, but national days have been installed by ordinary people, politicians, lawmakers, and even a few presidents.
+There was no official inauguration of the national day calendar that exists online today, but national days have been initiated by ordinary people, politicians, lawmakers, and even a few presidents.
 So, where did the other national days come from?
 If your guess is brands and their marketing departments, you’re actually kind of right.
-Many of these national days, weeks, and months do come from marketing departments and brands, as well as individuals bringing awareness to brand-relevant items or causes, but some are created by organizations to bring awareness to important causes and others are created by individuals with an over-the-top love for certain foods and things.
+Many of these national days, weeks, and months do come from marketing departments and brands, as well as individuals bringing awareness to brand-relevant items or causes, but some are created by organizations to bring awareness to important causes, and others are created by individuals with an over-the-top love for certain foods and things.
 Have you heard of Talk Like a Pirate Day?